myersm0/WatershedParcellation.jl/README.md

 ```

 ## Performance
-Approximate execution times noted below were achieved in running the methods on a single hemisphere in 32k resolution, on a Macbook Pro laptop with 8 Apple M2 cores.
+Approximate execution times noted below were achieved in running the methods on a single hemisphere in 32k resolution, on a Macbook Pro with 8 Apple M2 cores.
 |Processing stage|Benchmark|
 |-----------------------------------------|---------|
 |Finding local minima in the gradient maps|4 minutes|